If you are a business owner or are planning to transition from employee to employer in mining and resources, this series of four articles is for you.

 A clear investment strategy is an important component of wealth accumulation especially when the goal is for you to make the most of income that is not immediately required for lifestyle expenses.
 Questions of investment diversification and management options need to be considered in context of your overall plan and short and long term goals.

 #5 Central Coordinator

 For business owners wishing to take full advantage of their income both now and in the future, there is a great deal to consider and no single professional is qualified or specialised across all disciplines to provide the advice and help you require.
 The solution is collaboration.

 Resources Unearthed was founded to address this very real need.
 Together, the specialised contributions to Resources Unearthed form an information hub that allows executives, professionals and business owners in mining and resources to easily access specialised financial, business, legal and property services, among others.
 The second important aspect of this hub is access to a highly qualified central coordinator who identifies your advice needs and coordinates the necessary services for you.
 With a clear understanding of all your overall financial requirements, the central coordinator role is undertaken by, me – the financial planner – and my focus is to deliver outcomes including streamlined, fully integrated and timely advice that always serves your best interests.

 Please take a moment now to view this important strategy paper: ‘Business Sold.
 Value Extracted.
 Future Assured!’.
 Written specifically for business owners in mining and resources, the paper outlines the complexities involved when a small business that has grown significantly needs to protect assets and realise the full value of the business upon its sale.

-To discuss any aspect of living and working overseas, please contact Brett on (07) 3007 2000 or email firstname.lastname@example.org
+To discuss your own financial planning requirements, please contact Brett on (07) 3007 2000 or email firstname.lastname@example.org

 Multi-disciplinary Advice for Business Owners in Mining & Resources